 Spago At Marina Bay Sands – You can only visit the rooftop of Marina Bay Sands if you dine at a restaurant or have a drink at the bar.
 We headed to Spago and enjoyed tasty, boozy, cocktails with a view of the twinkly skyline.
 Sadly the famous infinity pool is only open to hotel guests, but the views are still worth the slightly overinflated drinks prices!

-Little India Street Food Tour – I love exploring a city through its food, as it reveals so much about the history, culture and people.
+Little India Street Food Tour – This is one of my top things to do in Singapore as I love exploring a city through its food!
+I always think it reveals so much about the history, culture and people.
 This one with WokNStroll was a fab introduction to Little India.
 We enjoyed a thorough tour of Tekka Market and the Wet Market, trying teh halia (a tasty ginger tea), masala thosai (a pancake filled with spiced potatoes), dosa, pratha and exotic fruits including mangostines.
 Find out more about the Little India Tour I went on here.

 Operation Dagger – Singapore is home to some trendy speakeasy-style bars.
 This one is tricky to find, entering through an unassuming door with a logo on, and heading downstairs to an underground lair.
 It’s pretty stark inside, with muted colours, jars of concoctions, and a funky light feature made from hundreds of bulbs.
 Cocktails are unique to say the least too so prepare for the unexpected!

 Potato Head – Another trendy Singapore bar serving fab cocktails, Potato Head is spread across a few levels, like an old eccentric’s house!
 My favourite area was the rooftop with its twinkly lights and DJ in the evenings.